moozzz/der_simulator_MT/README.md

 ### Content:

-- `der_simulator_MT.py` -- main script for launching a MT end simulation
+- `der_simulator_MT.py` -- the main script for launching a MT end simulation

-- `functions_pf.py` -- supplementary functions defining PF kinematics
+- `functions_pf.py` -- supplementary functions defining the PF kinematics

-- `functions_forces.py` -- supplementary functions defining forces
+- `functions_forces.py` -- supplementary functions defining the forces on nodes and edge rotation angles

-- `functions_bd_mt.py` -- supplementary functions defining BD engine
+- `functions_bd_mt.py` -- supplementary functions defining the BD engine

-- `convert_der2pdb_MT.py` -- script for converting python trajectories into PDB files
+- `convert_der2pdb_MT.py` -- the script for converting python `.npy` trajectories into PDB files

 ### How to run a single simulation: